sus0pid/sus0pid.github.io/content/about.md

 math: false
 ---

 I am a PhD candidate at the University of Edinburgh, supervised by [Michio Honda](https://micchie.net).
-My research focuses on network security and privacy in datacenter communications, with current projects on transport-level encryption for datacenter networks  and post-quantum authentication architectures for high-performance environments.
+My research focuses on network security in datacenter communications, with current projects on transport-level encryption for datacenter networks and TLS authentication architectures for high-performance environments.

 Previously, I worked on security issues in anonymous communication systems with [Tariq Elahi](https://sites.google.com/view/tariqelahi/home).